ordina-jworks/ordina-jworks.github.io/_posts/2021-07-06-Influential-tech-lead.md

 While it may seem like you don't have time, making the time to really listen to your team can increase your leadership capacity significantly.
 Active listening is the ability to focus completely on your team, understand their message, comprehend the information and respond thoughtfully in a relevant way.
 This also includes not only capturing the message, but paying attention to subtle hints and non-verbal communication such as tone, emphasis, facial expressions and body language.
+Keep in mind that a true servant leader only speaks about 20 to 30% of the time, the rest should be spent on listening.

 When your team members know that they will be heard, they are more likely to openly share their ideas and provide honest feedback.
 Knowing how and when to gather knowledge of your team members is important, since you can then synthesize it into a better solution before deciding the course forward.